atjader10/reading-notes/README.md

 ## About Me

 My name is **Alli**.
-I am a Systems Analyst at Zillow Group and am based in the Seattle area.
+I am a Systems Analyst and am based in the Seattle area.
 [This](https://github.com/atjader10) is the link to my GitHub profile page.

 ### Growth Mindset